Starting Lineup (toy line)

-Initial Releases
+Initial releases

-Kenner debuted the Starting Lineup figures in 1988 by releasing a 124-player set MLB set, a 137-player NFL set, and an 85-player NBA set.
-Each team had at least four players in the set except for the Canadian teams of Montreal and Toronto, which had only one player each because Kenner was unsure of the set's appeal in Canada.
+Kenner debuted the Starting Lineup figures in 1988 by releasing a 132-player MLB set, a 137-player NFL set, and an 85-player NBA set.
+Each MLB team had at least four players in the set except for the Canadian teams of Montreal and Toronto, which had only one player each because Kenner was unsure of the set's appeal in Canada.
 The New York Mets had the most players in the set with seven.
 Kenner distributed the players to stores by geographical region, so it was very difficult to complete the collection or find players from out-of-market teams.